-This week we are discussing how a Washington divorce could affect your credit and what steps you can take to protect and build your credit before, during, and after you marriage ends.
+This week we are discussing how a Washington divorce could affect your credit and what steps you can take to protect and build your credit before, during, and after your marriage ends.
 As we’ve established, one of the single best steps you can take when divorcing is to request a free credit report.
+Reviews.com has tested and reviewed several credit report options and has provided a list of the best credit report services on their website.
 But what should you do once you have the report in your hands?

 - Review the document with your spouse.
 If possible, sit down with your ex and take a close look at your credit report together.
 Have you closed all of your joint accounts?
 Are you aware of the debts and late payments listed, and do you have an action plan for those issues?
 Moving forward, who will be responsible for bills that used to be joint?